Battle of Halani

-The Battle of Halani (هالاني جنگ) was fought in 1783 between the Baloch tribe of Talpurs and the Kalhoro Dyansty near Halani village for the control of the Sindh region, in modern-day Pakistan.
-The Talpurs, led by Mir Fateh Ali Khan Talpur, won the battle over Mian Abdul Nabi Kalhoro of the Kalhora dynasty, and established the Talpur dynasty.
+The Battle of Halani (Sindhi: هالاڻي جنگ) was fought in 1783 between the rebellious Talpur dynasty and the ruling Kalhoro dyansty near Halani village for the control of the Sindh region, in modern-day Pakistan.
+The Talpurs, led by Mir Fateh Ali, won the battle over Nawab Mian Abdul Nabi and established the Talpur hegemony over the Sind State.

 Background

 In spite of the written covenants on the holy scripture, Mian Abdul Nabi Kalhora got the two Talpur chiefs, Mir Abdullah Khan and Mir Fateh Khan, murdered in cold blood.
 This incident occurred in the year AH 1196/1782-83 CE.
-Some sources reveal that the Talpur chiefs were murdered while reciting the Quran, and this brought about general indignation and discontentment among the Baloch tribes of Sindh.
+Some sources reveal that the Talpur chiefs were murdered while reciting the Quran, and this brought about general indignation and discontentment among the tribes in Sindh.
 Mir Fateh Ali son of Mir Sobdar and the grandson of Mir Bahram Khan, became the next leader of the Talpur confederacy and declared that he would punish Abdul Nabi Kalhora.

 The Talpur confederacy, which was headed by Mir Fateh Ali, was aided by Mir Sohrab (of Khairpur) and Mir Tharo Manikani.
-The Baloch tribes were however divided in their affiliation.
-The Leghari, Nizamani, Marri, Khatiyan, Khokhar and the Khaskheli tribes threw their lot with the Talpurs, whilst the Khosaa, Jatois, Numerias, Junejas, Lekheys, Kaleris, and the Khuhawars sided with the Kalhoras.
+The tribes were however divided in their affiliation.
+The Leghari, Nizamani, Marri, Khatiyan, Khokhar and the Khaskheli tribes threw their lot with the Talpurs, whilst the Khosa, Jatois, Numria, Juneja, Lekheys, Kaleris, and the Khuhawars sided with the Kalhoras.

 Battle

-The Kalhora dynasty of Nawabs were supported by the Durrani Empire.
-While the Talpurs traced their roots back to Nader Shah had Qajar and possibly slight nominal support from the Mughal Empire.
+The Talpurs traced their roots back to Nader Shah had Qajar and possibly slight nominal support from the Mughal Empire.

 At the Battle of Halani both sides ferociously deployed the usage of gunpowder weaponry.
-The battle was described by a future chronicler with one word Atishfishan (meaning "blazing flame"), this battle was even fought between gunboats in the Indus River.
+The battle was described by a future chronicler with one word Atishfishan (meaning "Volcano"), this battle was even fought between gunboats in the Indus River.

 The Talpurs emerged victorious, marking the end of Kalhora rule.